The Swordsman (1990 film): Music

-The theme song of the film, "Chong Hoi Yat Sing Siu" (滄海一聲笑; "A Sound of Laughter in the Vast Sea"), was composed by James Wong, who also wrote its lyrics, and performed in Cantonese by Sam Hui.
+The theme song of the film, "Chong Hoi Yat Sing Siu" (滄海一聲笑; "A Sound of Laughter in the Vast Sea"), was composed by James Wong, who also wrote its lyrics, performed in Cantonese by Samuel Hui and also in Mandarin by Lo Ta-Yu, James Wong and Hark Tsui.

 Box office

 The film grossed HK$16,052,552 at the Hong Kong box office.